Stalking horse: Usage

 The term began appearing in English-language newspapers in the late 18th century.
 It was used to describe the Protestant branch of Christianity as "a stalking horse to power" in Ireland in 1785.
 Early examples of its use in a political context occurred in the London newspaper The Observer in 1796, the Connecticut Courant in the US in 1808 and in the Sydney Morning Herald in Australia in 1822.

 The expression is generally used in politics and business.
 In politics, the circumstances may include an attempt to bring down a powerful leader, usually by members of their own party.
 They may also include the presentation of a bill by a minor party representative, who is also acting in the interests of a silent partner such as a larger, more risk-averse, political party.
 In business, the circumstances are an attempt at testing the market for a potential (hostile) takeover of a business.
 In each case, there is a clear understanding that the anonymous party, whether a company or an individual, has a valuable reputation that could be damaged by the failure.
-The stalking horse is an exercise in assessing accurately the degree of risk, so that a full-blooded challenge is only mounted by the main party when there is a real likelihood of success.
+The stalking horse is an exercise in assessing accurately the degree of risk so that a full-blooded challenge is only mounted by the main party when there is a real likelihood of success.

 The loser in the exercise appears to be the stalking horse.
 If the idea is viable or popular, the stalking horse person will be sidelined and the anonymous figure will take over the concept.
-If the concept proves unpopular, the stalking horse will suffer any negative reaction.
+If the concept proves unpopular, the stalking horse will suffer a negative reaction.
 The understanding is that the anonymous party is a major player, perhaps only a little weaker than the target itself, and the stalking horse is a minor figure who has little or no reputation to lose.
-The anonymous figure is not sufficiently powerful, or does not have sufficient confidence in that power, to risk a direct attack first off, and the stalking horse is a form of distraction tactic to enable better positioning.
+The anonymous figure is not sufficiently powerful or does not have sufficient confidence in that power, to risk a direct attack first off, and the stalking horse is a form of distraction tactic to enable better positioning.